 - A pair of flat-head pliers,

 - Some sort of desoldering equipment (if you purchased a soldering kit).

 Just a few quick heads up regarding some things you should know.

 - Both the case and USB port have extensive ESD protection circuitry; however, they are not fail-safes (e.g. it isn't ideal to set a house on fire even if it has a powerful sprinkler system).
-Take care to discharge any excess static buildup before use, especially during building or disassembling when the PCB circuitry is exposed.
+Take care to discharge any excess static buildup before use, especially during building or disassembling when the PCB circuitry is exposed and unprotected.

 - Do not overtighten the screws.
 Simply stop when the screws want to stop; overtightening risks destroying the board as well as causing nasty acoustics such as excessive pinging.

 - In addition, avoid the use of third party screwdrivers, for they risk being oversized for the task and scratching up the case parts.
 If using your own drivers, triple-check that the bit-size is correct and that it is not oversized for the task.